-...a total moratorium on new development until we can "catch up" with new transportation options and new schools.
+...A total moratorium on new development until we can "catch up" with new transportation options and new schools.
 But the County needs to allow some growth to safeguard the economic well-being of our residents.
 So the Planning Board recommends that...

 ...the AGP set an overall limit on the County's pace of development that is the minimum necessary to support a vital economy.
-The growth rate would be reviewed and set biennially; initially, the rate might be 1 percent or about 3,400 housing units and 5,800 jobs per year.
+The Planning Board suggests that this growth rate is 1 percent: about 3,400 housing units and 5,800 jobs per year.
 To minimize the impact of this new development on already-congested facilities, the Planning Board recommends...

 ...permitting the most efficient pattern of land use to move forward first.
-This means concentrating development near transit and balancing jobs with nearby housing, and putting the lowest priority on approving development in rural areas, where auto usage is highest and where people live the farthest from the daily destinations.
+This means concentrating development near transit and balancing jobs with nearby housing.
+It also means putting the lowest priority on approving development in rural areas, where auto usage is highest and where people live the farthest from the daily destinations.

-Because every new development project adds congestion to congested roads, and (with the exception of senior housing) all residential development adds students to a crowded school system... ...all development should help pay for new roads and schools: "everybody pays."
+Because every new development project adds congestion to congested roads, and (with the exception of senior housing) all residential development adds students to a crowded school system...

+...all development should help pay for new roads and schools: "everybody pays."
 The Planning Board proposes...

 ...reformulating the existing development impact tax for transportation and adding a new development impact tax for schools.
 For transportation, there would be a base impact tax rate that all development would pay, regardless of location.
-There would also be...
+However, there would also be...